 SIBERIAN RESCUE GETS INTO A "HAIRY" SITUATION

 Here's how all that lovely, fluffy, surplus undercoat becomes yarn!
 In addition to the pictures (thanks to Chet Haywood) on this page, you can view two videos on how we produce our Siberwool items.
-The video "Shed to Threads" that was created by Snouts in Your Town for Purina for their Petcentric website.
+The video "Shed to Threads" was created by Snouts in Your Town for Purina for their Petcentric website.
 The more indepth video on Cheryl Dawson was produced for The Sibe Vibe segment of Dogworks Radio.
 Cheryl Dawson also wrote an article entitled, "How to be Glad They Shed", which can be accessed to the left or by clicking here.

 Click here to see some of the natural colours of Siberwool yarn.